There are two ways to authenticate a Zendesk API request:

 Developers typically use OAuth access tokens to authenticate Zendesk API requests on behalf of their users.
 Creating these tokens involves building an OAuth authorization flow that requires interaction from the user.

 You can also create OAuth access tokens on your own behalf without building an authorization flow.
-Unlike an API token or basic authentication credentials, OAuth access tokens use scopes to limit access to your Zendesk account.
+Unlike an API token, OAuth access tokens use scopes to limit access to your Zendesk account.
 OAuth access tokens are also easily revoked.
 These features make OAuth access tokens a more secure way to authenticate your Zendesk API requests.

 This guide shows how you can use the API to create OAuth access tokens on your own behalf.
 The guide also covers how to use OAuth access tokens to authenticate Zendesk API requests and how to revoke a token.